kaipee/ec2-instance-report/README.md

 * assign user input to variable
 * loop over array of choices and report on each chosen region

+Group by Region then instance state (sort by State Transition Date old>new)

 Print to stdout in JSON or Table format

 Provide a total per region